 The Audit Committee is responsible for reviewing and approving, as appropriate, all transactions with Related Persons (as defined below), in accordance with its charter (the "Audit Committee Charter").
-The Company had no transactions with Related Persons in 2008, and there are no transactions currently proposed for 2009.
+The Company had no transactions with Related Persons in 2009, and there are no transactions currently proposed for 2010.

-Transactions between the Company or its subsidiaries and Related Persons may present risks, conflicts of interest or the appearance of conflicts of interest.
-The Company's Code of Ethics generally requires all employees, officers and Directors to avoid engagement in activities or relationships that conflict, or would be perceived to conflict, with the Company's interests or adversely affect its reputation.
+Transactions between the Company or one or more of its subsidiaries and one or more Related Persons may present risks or conflicts of interest or the appearance of conflicts of interest.
+The Company's Code of Ethics requires all employees, officers and Directors, without exception, to avoid engagement in activities or relationships that conflict, or would be perceived to conflict, with the Company's interests or adversely affect its reputation.
 It is understood, however, that certain relationships or transactions may arise that would be deemed acceptable and appropriate upon full disclosure of the transaction, following review and approval to ensure there is a legitimate business reason for the transaction and that the terms of the transaction are no less favorable to the Company than could be obtained from an unrelated person.
-Therefore: